sonv/sonv.github.io/index.markdown

  personal funding, at my home office.

-Starting in the Fall of 2025, I will move to [Ho Chi Minh City University of Technology](https://hcmut.edu.vn/en) via the [VNU350 Project](https://vnu350.vnuhcm.edu.vn/en/) (to attract "Young Talents" and "Top Scholar" to go back to Vietnam).
+Starting in the Fall of 2025, I will move to [Ho Chi Minh City University of Technology](https://hcmut.edu.vn/en) via the [VNU350 Project](https://vnu350.vnuhcm.edu.vn/en/) (to attract "Young Talents" and "Top Scholars" to go back to Vietnam).